vuejs/v2.vuejs.org/src/v2/api/index.md

   Allow the component to recursively invoke itself in its template.
 Note that when a component is registered globally with `Vue.component()`, the global ID is automatically set as its name.

   Another benefit of specifying a `name` option is debugging.
-Named components result in more helpful warning messages.
-Also, when inspecting an app in the [vue-devtools](https://github.com/vuejs/vue-devtools), unnamed components will show up as `<AnonymousComponent>`, which isn't very informative.
+When inspecting an app in the [vue-devtools](https://github.com/vuejs/vue-devtools), unnamed components will show up as `<AnonymousComponent>`, which isn't very informative.
 By providing the `name` option, you will get a much more informative component tree.

 ### delimiters